 - Add the erythritol and salt, and stir until they’re incorporated.

 - Remove from heat and stir in the vanilla.

-- The chocolate chips will set in about an hour, you can always place it in the freezer if you’re craving it sooner.
+- The chocolate chips will set in about an hour in the fridge, but you can always place them in the freezer if you’re craving them sooner.
 Enjoy!

 ©Little Pine Low Carb.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media/website/blod is strictly prohibited.